m-rahimi/Udacity_Deep_Learning/face-generation/README.md

-# Face generation by using Generative Adversarial Networks
+# Face generation
+generate face by using Generative Adversarial Networks